Kuemmelklaus/Conversational-AI-for-Code-Reviewing/README.md

 │   ├── LayoutTemplate.json                     - example GPT output
 │   ├── client.json                             - example of POST request body
 │   ├── exampleLint.json                        - was used as a few-shot prompt
-│   └── guessinggameLint.json                   - used as a few-shot prompt
+│   ├── guessinggameLint.json                   - used as a few-shot prompt
-├── PythonExamples/                             - contains example code in Python │   ├── example.py                              - was used as a few-shot prompt
-│   ├── guessinggame.py                         - used as a few-shot prompt
+│   └── openAPI.json                            - did describe the usage of the webserver according to the openAPI spec ├── PythonExamples/                             - contains example code in Python │   ├── example.py                              - was used as a few-shot prompt │   ├── guessinggame.py                         - used as a few-shot prompt